carlos-nader/falcon-bms-hotas-tms-dms-cms-guide/README.md

 Interactive HTML tool in project root for generating compliant WIP file names based on chapter, section, status, and date.

 ### Markdown-to-DOCX Converter
-Batch script (using Pandoc) to export governance documents from Markdown to DOCX format for convenient sharing and reading.
+Batch script (using Pandoc) to export governance documents from Markdown to DOCX format for convenient sharing and reading - see CONVERTER-SETUP.docx in `MISC/` for further instructions about the md converter bat file.

 ---